sensu-plugins/sensu-plugins-mailer/README.md

 body.
 The order of precedence for templates is: command-line argument (-t), client config called "template", the mailer handler config, default.

+Optionally, you can specify your own ERB template file to use for the message subject.
+The order of precedence for templates is: command-line argument (-T), client config called "subject_template", the mailer handler config, default.

 ```json
 {
   "mailer": {